-The CP follows the academic calendar of the University regarding the start and finish of each semester as well as University closings.
-The exception to this rule would be if supervised practice experience hours needed to be rescheduled; this might be scheduled during a University day(s) off (e.g., during spring break).
+The CP follows the academic calendar of the University regarding the start and finish of each semester as well as University closings with respect to didactic courses.
+Supervised practice experience hours should not be scheduled prior to the start or a semester or beyond the end a semester.
+However, SPE hour may be scheduled on a University day(s) off (e.g., during spring break or Federal Holiday).
 Link to University Calendar